A young character adopts an abandoned or orphaned baby wild animal and cares for it as a beloved pet.

 - Cubbi adopted an orphaned wolf cub whom he named Loopy in the Gummi Bears episode, "Loopy, Go Home".
 In the end of the episode, after Loopy is all grown up, Cubbi releases Loopy back in the wild after he saves Cubbi and Gruffi from a poacher.

 - The Adventure Time episode "The Jiggler" revolves around this.
-Of course, since this is the Land of Ooo, the wild animal in this case (the titular Jiggler) is an Ugly Cute little monster that looks like two black-and-white balls stuck together, can stick its four noodly limbs out of about ten different orifices, and eats drawings right off the paper.
+Of course, since this is the Land of Ooo, the baby wild animal in this case (the eponymous Jiggler) is an Ugly Cute little monster that looks like two black-and-white balls stuck together, can stick its four noodly limbs out of about ten different orifices, and eats drawings right off the paper.

 - Two men in England raised a lion from a cub.
 When he was full grown, they had to get rid of him, so they released him in a reserve in Africa.
 They were told when they went to visit him the next year that the lion would not remember them; on the contrary, he was very happy to see them again.
 (Look on YouTube for 'Christian the Lion'.)